About this project:

 ./mame64 indy_4610 -gio64_gfx xl24 -hard1 irix65.chd

 Wait a moment for hardware diagnostics to complete and then click the "Stop for Maintenance" button to go to the PROM setup.
-Next you will need to go to the Command Monitor and enter three commands.
+Next you will need to go to the Command Monitor and enter a few commands.
 They only need to be entered once.
 After that the system will boot normally.

 Set the default Ethernet address: